-See steno coding demos of the code in this post in the video above!
+Check out steno coding demos of this post’s content in the video above!

 I use the Human Interface Device (HID) specification to enable programs I write to communicate back and forth directly with my USB keyboards.